inerttila/Excel-Data-App/README.md

 Before using this code, ensure you have the following prerequisites in place:

-- Python installed on your system (Python 3 recommended)
-- Required Python packages (install them using `pip`):

 ```bash
 pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client
 ```